Skip to main content

 Sample stability

 Samples must be taken in special tubes provided by the laboratory.
-These samples must not be refrigerated, but stored at ambient temperature protected by the gel packs provided.
-The lab must receive the samples within 7 days to allow testing to proceed.
+These samples must not be refrigerated, but stored at ambient temperature.